-If you want more flexibility in deciding which parameters to default and which to leave open, you can create a custom task library based on the IONA task library.
+If you want more flexibility in deciding which parameters to default and which to leave open, you can create a custom task library based on the IONA Tivoli task library.
 A description of how this is done is beyond the scope of this document.
 If you need to do this, contact IONA Professional Services.

-Monitor multiple Orbix domains on the same host

-You may have more than one Orbix configuration domain running on the same host.
-Tivoli is not aware of concepts like Orbix configuration domains and the current solution for this is to have the IONA resource model perform monitoring of all domains on the same host.
-This means having only one servers.conf Or server_commands.txt file for each host.
+Monitor multiple Orbix domains on the same hostYou may have more than one Orbix configuration domain running on the same host.
+Tivoli is not aware of concepts like Orbix configuration domains and the current solution for this is to have the IONA Tivoli resource model perform monitoring of all domains on the same host.
+This means having only one servers.conf or server_commands.txt file for each host.This could petentially cause problems if you have concerts on the same host.